 Children are simply those aged 18 or under.
 Sometimes children’s services will also support young people aged up to 25 as well which overlaps with the age at which services from adult social care may be available.

-Social Care is a term covering different types of support available from Suffolk County Council, Health, Wellbeing Children’s Services, previously CYP.
+Social Care is a term covering different types of support available from Suffolk County Council's Children and Young People's Directorate.
 This includes support that follows an assessment by a social worker but also includes support identified through the common assessment framework (CAF) which may lead to Early Help support.
 Disabled children have an additional range of assessment types and support options available too.

 There are four levels of need within Suffolk’s Social Care provision.
 Children and young people can move from one service to another as their needs alter and the support they receive may also change.